quocviethere/UEH-NLP-Sentiment-Analysis/README.md

 We use 3 machine learning models including Naive Bayes, Maxent and XGBoost and a pretrained RoBERTa.
 The result is as follows:

 <img width="948" alt="Screen Shot 2023-12-12 at 20 47 19" src="https://github.com/quocviethere/UEH-NLP-Sentiment-Analysis/assets/96617645/b2933c3e-f914-44b6-abba-a338d5a9181b">

+For more detailed results as well as model details, check out our full report here.

 ---